 Heroin is an opioid, and it binds to receptors in the brain to release the chemical dopamine.
 But, this release is only temporary which leaves some people wanting more of the “good” feeling.

 Data from 2011 also showed that an estimated 4 to 6 percent who misuse prescription opioids—a broad group of pain-relieving drugs—switch to heroin and about 80 percent of people who used heroin first misused prescription opioids.
 Moreover, these prescription opioid pain medicines may include OxyContin® and Vicodin®.

-The misuse of prescription opioids sometimes begins with legal drugs like painkillers that are prescribed after a surgery or some other injury.
+The misuse of prescription opioids sometimes begins with legal drugs like painkillers that are prescribed after surgery or some other injury.
 If you become addicted to these prescribed medications and cannot obtain them anymore, you may pursue illegal drugs like heroin to achieve the same pleasurable feeling.
-Therefore, anyone who takes opioids can be at risk for developing an opioid use disorder or an addiction to heroin.
+Therefore, anyone who takes opioids can be at risk of developing an opioid use disorder or an addiction to heroin.